FraunhoferIVV/fastiot/docs/source/tutorials/part_2_building_services/04_publish_subscribe.rst

    sinks this is an option.

 FastIoT only brings very basic data types defined in :mod:`fastiot.msg` coming with it’s own subjects.
-If you want to define own data models for your projects please refer to :ref:`tut-own_data_types`.
+If you want to define custom data models for your projects please refer to :ref:`tut-custom_data_types`.

 Subscribing to an existing subject
 ==================================